 \subsection{${\cal PT}$-induced quasi-conservation in other models}

-Similar ${\cal PT}$-based quasi-conservation structure can be observed in other quasi-deformed models too.
-In particular, we consider quasi-deformations of the NLS equation \cite{Ferreira2012} and its ${\cal PT}$-symmetric non-local version \cite{R7} for demonstration.
+A similar ${\cal PT}$-based quasi-conservation structure can also be observed in other quasi-deformed models.
+In particular, we consider quasi-deformations of the NLS equation \cite{R3} and its ${\cal PT}$-symmetric non-local version \cite{R23} for demonstration.
 The {\bf quasi-NLS model} undergoes ${\cal PT}$-transformation as,